206 – Military Leave and Military Leave of Absence

 G. Employees taking a military leave of absence are cautioned that there is no guarantee of reemployment upon completion of military service.
 Reemployment is fully contingent upon the availability of a position and the returning employee’s ability to demonstrate job proficiency or that he or she is otherwise qualified for reemployment.
 Nevertheless, the HCSO is committed to making a good faith effort to returning an eligible and qualified employee to duty as soon as possible, and the HCSO shall not discriminate against any employee as a consequence of the employee’s having performed military service.

-If, during deployment, an employee elects a full-time military career path, the employee shall, in writing, notify the HCSO Military Liaison Office and Human Resources of his or her voluntary resignation from the HCSO.
+If, during deployment, an employee elects a full-time military career path, the employee shall, in writing, notify the HCSO Military Liaison Office and H.E.A.R.D of his or her voluntary resignation from the HCSO.